nunocp/exchange-user-rate/README.md

 ## How It Works

-> To make bootstraping easier, both services have default `.env` files with all required fields already set.\
+> To make bootstraping easier, both services have default `.env` files with all required fields already set, including a free API key.\
 > These files were also removed from the `.gitignore` file.

 **Warning: The default values are set based on the limits of CoinMarketCap's free plan, so take a look at `.env` for what can be easily customized.**

+### User Service

 The **User** service provides a 100% independent API to make CRUD operations on user records and handles JWT authentication.
 It stores data in a MySQL container.